Tianorder/CodinGame/puzzles/easy/horse-racing-hyperduals/readme.md

 ## Input

 * **Line 1**: Number N of horses
-* **N following lines: the speed Vi and elegance Ei of each horse, space-separated
+* **N following lines**: the speed Vi and elegance Ei of each horse, space-separated

 ## Output